 - Arguably commercial products are more convenient, many with a long best-before date, so you can buy in bulk and store for later use.

-- Some store-bought options are fortified with calcium, so can be a better option – particularly if you're using oat milk as a cow's milk replacement rather than an occasional alternative.
+- Many store-bought options are fortified with calcium, so can be a better option – particularly if you're using oat milk as a cow's milk replacement rather than an occasional alternative.